xiaoyuxie-vico/PyDimension/README.md

 ## Identify knowledge in different levels

-The proposed dimensionless learning is a powerful technique to identify scientific knowledge from data at multiple levels:
+Our proposed method, known as **dimensionless learning** or **dimensionless invariant learning**, is designed to identify and extract scientific insights and patterns from data without being influenced by the scale or size of the input.
+This enables us to uncover universal scientific knowledge at three different levels:

 - **Dimensionless number** at the feature level (physical dimension reduction technique):
   - **Example**: A well-known dimensionless number can be identified, called the Reynolds number $\mathrm{Re}=\frac{\rho V l}{\mu}$.
 It is the ratio of inertial force to viscous force in fluid flow and is highly used to distinguish between laminar or turbulent flow.